maxton135/RoadTripPlanner/README.md

 - No personal information is sent to external servers
 - Google Maps APIs are used only for mapping and place information
 - Shared trip URLs contain only trip metadata, not personal data

-## 🐛 Troubleshooting

-### Common Issues

-**Map not loading**
-- Verify your Google Maps API key is correct
-- Ensure the Maps JavaScript API is enabled in Google Cloud Console

-**Places not appearing**
-- Check that the Places API is enabled
-- Verify API quotas haven't been exceeded

-**Autocomplete not working**
-- Confirm the Geocoding API is enabled
-- Check browser console for API errors

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Google Maps Platform for mapping and places data
-- Tailwind CSS for the beautiful styling system
-- Next.js team for the excellent React framework
-- Heroicons for the beautiful SVG icons